 Two international shipping companies were fined US$1.9 million for covering up illegal dumping of oily bilge water and garbage from their ships into the sea.
 The USCG received information from a crew member that the ship was illegally bypassing the oily water separator and dumping oily bilge water over the side.
 The companies pleaded guilty to violating the APPS and obstruction of justice.
 In addition to their monetary fine, the companies were placed on a four-year probation that includes strict compliance plans for all its ships operating in US waters.

-Recent amendments to MARPOL Annex VI – Regulations for the Prevention of Air Pollution from Ships, which is an annex to the International Convention on the Prevention of Pollution from Ships, require that from calendar year 2019, each ship of 5,000 gross tonnage and above collect the data specified in Appendix IX of MARPOL Annex VI, for that and each subsequent calendar year or portion thereof, as appropriate.
+Amendments to MARPOL Annex VI (Regulations for the Prevention of Air Pollution from Ships) require that from calendar year 2019, each ship of 5,000 gross tonnage and above collect the data specified in Appendix IX of MARPOL Annex VI, for that and each subsequent calendar year or portion thereof, as appropriate.
 The data specified in Appendix IX includes: